castledking/GriefPrevention/README.md

 GriefPrevention Legacy's development exists in the `legacy/v16` branch; be sure to target this branch if you intend to create any pull requests for GriefPrevention Legacy.

-## Alpha Testing
+## Version 17 and above

 Newer major versions of GriefPrevention are developed on the `master` branch.
 These new versions contain **breaking changes.** Please **do not** use these versions of GriefPrevention on production servers!
-Testing for newer major versions of GriefPrevention is available in the [Alpha Releases forum category.](https://github.com/GriefPrevention/GriefPrevention/discussions/categories/alpha-releases)

 ---